kitbagjs/mapper/docs/debugging.md

 - Make sure your only exporting profiles from within map files
 - Make sure each profile uses `as const satisfies Profile`

+## ProfileMappingError

+When the mapper is executing `map` function on a given profile, it wraps the call in a try catch.
+If that function throws an exception for any reason it is wrapped in a `ProfileMappingError`.
+This provides additional context to the end application where an error is taking place and inside of which specific profile to investigate.

 ## Missing types or source type never

 If you hover `mapper.map` and see